hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 ```
 You would then iterate over the `resource_maps` variable to get the maps of the
 specified resource in each module and iterate over the resources in those maps to
 access their attributes.
-Remember again that this function will only locate modules
+Remember that this function will only locate modules
-(and hence resources) that have pending changes.
+(and hence resources) that have pending changes in the plan.

 You could define a similar `find_data_sources_from_plan` function to find all data
 sources of a particular type from all modules by simply changing `resources[type]`